 You may have more than one doctor involved in your treatment, for example, a surgeon and anaesthetist.
 Your surgeon should be able to advise who else will be treating you and how you can contact the other doctors to seek fee information from them.

-You may have lower or no out-of-pocket medical costs if your treating doctors elect to use CBHS’ Access gap scheme.
-You are entitled to ask your doctors if they will use the scheme.
-It is completely up to your doctor to use the scheme.
-CBHS has no input into this decision.
+You may have lower or no out-of-pocket medical costs if your treating doctors elect to participate in CBHS Health’s Access Gap Cover scheme.
+You are entitled to ask your doctors if they will participate in our scheme.
+It is completely up to your doctor whether to participate in our scheme.
+CBHS Health has no input into this decision.

-Ask CBHS whether your policy will cover the procedure, and whether you will need to pay an excess, co-payment or any other charge associated with the treatment.
-CBHS may need you to obtain the Medicare item numbers your doctor will be using to give you an accurate quote.
-If you are within waiting periods, you will also need to ask your doctors to fill in medical certificates to determine if benefits will be paid.
+Ask us whether your policy will cover the procedure, and whether you will need to pay an excess, co-payment or any other charge associated with the treatment.
+You may need to obtain the Medicare item numbers from your doctor so that we can give you an accurate quote.

-Ask the hospital whether they have an agreement with your private health fund and whether you will have to pay any gaps or extra costs.
-Your hospital should perform a membership eligibility check with CBHS before you are admitted and seek your informed consent to incurring any out-of-pocket costs associated with your admission.
+Ask whether they have an agreement with CBHS Health and whether you will have to pay any gap or out-of-pocket costs.
+Your hospital should perform a membership eligibility check with CBHS Health before you are admitted and obtain your IFC to incur any out-of-pocket costs associated with your admission.
 This information should preferably be provided in writing.

 There will be circumstances where it may not be possible for the hospital to obtain IFC before the treatment is provided.
 In that case, fee information should be provided to your relative or representative before treatment is provided.
 If this is not possible, IFC should be obtained from you as soon as possible.

 Yes.
 Before you decide, make sure you talk to the hospital and your treating doctors so that you can make an informed decision.
 You can also contact us if you need further assistance.

 If you have any questions or topics you’d like explored as part of Member Insider, please email us at email@example.com with Member Insider as your subject line.

 Health and wellbeing